acipm/kibicara/DEPLOYMENT.md

 ### Set up server environment
 - Create a new user: `adduser kibicara`
 - Install packages: `pkg_add git python%3.8 opensmtpd-extras`
-  - (Optional) Create a symlink to python3: `ln -s /usr/local/bin/python3.8 /usr/local/bin/python3`
+  - (optional) Create a symlink to python3: `ln -s /usr/local/bin/python3.8 /usr/local/bin/python3`
 - Ensure pip is installed: `python3 -m ensurepip --default-pip`
 - Switch to kibicara user: `su -l kibicara`
 - Add pip packages to PATH by appending it to the `.profile` of user `kibicara` (remember that a new login is needed for it to work).
-This ensures that you can call kibicara without full path:
+This ensures that you can call kibicara without its full path:
 ```
 PIP_PACKAGES="${HOME}/.local"
 export PATH="$PATH:$PIP_PACKAGES/bin"